Overview of Supported Languages¶

 For 28 of the most common languages, Cognigy.AI provides prebuilt entities that allow automatic processing of inputs like dates, currencies and others specific to a language that is defined in the Flow.

 - Chinese (simplified)

 - English (Canada)

 - English (US)

 - Portuguese - Brazil

-The Generic language option extends the Cognigy NLU’s compatibility with over 100 languages by employing an advanced multi-lingual machine learning models.
+The Universal Language option extends the Cognigy NLU’s compatibility with over 100 languages by employing advanced multilingual machine learning models.
 The languages supported include:

 - Bahasa Indonesia